MM2-0/Kvaesitso/readme.md

 ### Using a F-Droid client and the official repo

-Kvæsitso is available in the official F-Droid repo [here](https://f-droid.org/packages/de.mm20.launcher2.release/).
+Kvaesitso is available in the official F-Droid repo [here](https://f-droid.org/packages/de.mm20.launcher2.release/).

 F-Droid build has the following changes:
 * Disabled OneDrive, GDrive and weather integration;